10th Annual Collaborative Fundraiser Launches to Fight Local Hunger

-WALLA WALLA, WA – Walla Walla Valley wineries, along with other area businesses and nonprofit organizations, announced the annual launch of Barrel Full of Money, their two-month-long fundraising campaign to benefit the Blue Mountain Action Council (BMAC) Food Bank.
-The Barrel Full of Money program raises funds that are used to purchase bulk food items and perishables for those in need through a kick-off event, donation barrels and canisters, a raffle and culminates with an auction and wine reception.
+WALLA WALLA, WA – Walla Walla Valley wineries, along with other area businesses and nonprofit organizations, announced the annual launch of Barrel Full of Money, their fundraising campaign to benefit the Blue Mountain Action Council (BMAC) Food Bank.
+Historically, the Barrel Full of Money program raises funds that are used to purchase bulk food items and perishables for those in need through a kick-off event, donation barrels and canisters, a raffle and culminates with an auction and wine reception.
 This year, the campaign will shift fundraising methods due to the pandemic, and will feature an online auction, raffle tickets, winery promotions, restaurant promotions and multiple donation opportunities.

-The Barrel Full of Money campaign has raised over $164,000 since inception in 2011, equating to 820,000 meals for local families.
+The Barrel Full of Money campaign has raised over $220,000 since inception in 2011, equating to 1,100,000 meals for local families.
 The BMAC Food Bank distributes over 870,000 pounds of food through pantries in Walla Walla County every year.
 In light of the outbreak of novel coronavirus, local residents are more in need of food assistance than ever.
 Currently, 5% of Walla Walla County residents and 10% of Columbia County residents are relying on meals from the BMAC Food Bank.

 “The community’s collaboration and generosity are how the Food Bank is able to return $6 in food assistance for every dollar donated,” explains Jeff Mathias, Food Bank Director for Blue Mountain Action Council.
 “The money raised through Barrel Full of Money significantly contributes to our ability to purchase bulk food items and perishables which help balance out the non-perishables that are donated from a variety of other sources each year.”

-Barrel Full of Money is a collaborative fundraising effort by Alaska Airlines, Marcus Whitman Hotel & Conference Center, TMACS, Columbia REA, Baker Boyer Bank, Walla Walla Union-Bulletin, Elkhorn Media Group, The Thief Fine Wine & Beer, Blue Mountain Action Council and the Walla Walla Valley Wine Alliance and its members.
+Barrel Full of Money is a collaborative fundraising effort by Alaska Airlines, Baker Boyer Bank, Columbia REA, Dunham Cellars, Grocery Outlet, Hayden Homes, Seguin Moreau, Walla Walla Union-Bulletin, Blue Mountain Action Council and the Walla Walla Valley Wine Alliance and its members.

 Additionally, Alaska Airlines is continuing their support of this fundraiser with two roundtrip airline tickets to anywhere Alaska flies.
 Tickets are valid for one year from date of issue, are unrestricted and do not have blackout dates.
-The tickets will be given away as the grand prize of the raffle, with the second prize being a one-night stay in a Luxury Tower Suite at The Marcus Whitman Hotel and an $80 dining voucher at The Marc Restaurant.
+The tickets will be given away as the grand prize for the raffle.
 Only 500 raffle tickets are printed, they sell for $10 each and are available for purchase from Barrel Full of Money steering committee members or by calling the Blue Mountain Action Council (509) 529-4980.
-The raffle drawing will take place live during the December 12 auction at Dunham Cellars, and participants need not be present to win.
+The raffle drawing will take place live during the December 10 live, online auction, and participants need not be present to win.

-Online donations are accepted at BarrelFullofMoney.Eventbrite.com or bmacww.org.
-Checks can be mailed to Blue Mountain Action Council at 1520 Kelly Place, Suite 140, Walla Walla, WA 99362.
+Those wishing to support the campaign through cash donations can contribute online at bmacww.org.
+Checks can be mailed to Blue Mountain Action Council at 8 E. Cherry St., Walla Walla, WA 99362.
 Checks should be made out to BMAC with “Barrel Full of Money” in the memo line.

 Barrel Full of Money Events